 Code 8.7: Using Computational Science and AI to End Modern Slavery

-Delta 8.7, The Alan Turing Institute, the Computing Community Consortium, Tech Against Trafficking, the Rights Lab and the Global Security Initiative at Arizona State University are delighted to announce Code 8.7, a conference to be held at and near United Nations Headquarters in New York on Tuesday 19 and Wednesday 20 February 2019.
+Delta 8.7, The Alan Turing Institute, the Computing Community Consortium, Tech Against Trafficking, the Rights Lab and the Global Security Initiative at Arizona State University held the Code 8.7 conference on 19-20 February 2019 in New York.

 - Code 8.7 Agenda